jumpingcontent/Wikinets_Moinmoin/Roles.md

 * Research: Kasia

-For research we'll look into installation and deployment of Mediawiki, making sure that the compatibility and installation process runs smoothly and each group member is well-informed of the process and goals.
+For research we'll look into installation and deployment of Moinmoin wiki, making sure that the compatibility and installation process runs smoothly and each group member is well-informed of the process and goals.

 * Documentation: Ron